episkadlo/anglerFISH/README.md

 ### Examples
 In the repository we have included two RNA sequences (smc2_dm.fa, renilla.fa) which you can use to test your local workflow.

-First, download the Drosophila melanogaster dm6.fa.gz genome (size: 43M) from https\://hgdownload.soe.ucsc.edu/goldenPath/dm6/bigZips/. unpack it and place it in the  RNAFISHProbeDesigner-main/genomes/raw/ directory.
+First, download the Drosophila melanogaster dm6.fa.gz genome (size: 43M) from https\://hgdownload.soe.ucsc.edu/goldenPath/dm6/bigZips/.
+Unpack it and place it in the  RNAFISHProbeDesigner-main/genomes/raw/ directory.
 Prepare indexes for HISAT2 and Jellyfish (for probes 18-23nt-long):
 ```
 ./nextflow main.nf --genome_index dm6 --l 18 --L 23 --createIndexes